Envy Code R coding font v0.7 preview

 Of course what you really want to know is how the new version looks in Visual Studio with that lovely Humane theme of mine:

 The observant followers may have noticed a pixel has been shaved off the vertical height which now brings it in line with the bitmapped Envy Code B coding font.
-I had intended on making the change for some time and the box characters practically demanded it to ensure the centres were whole pixels and not off-centre but some people may not like it…
+I had intended on making the change for some time and the box characters practically demanded it to ensure the centers were whole pixels and not off-center but some people may not like it…

 A newer version of Envy Code R is available.